Docker Containers w/ Terraform¶

 Look at the

-WARNING: The terraform.tfstate file should never be edited by hand, only terraform should edit that file.terraform.tfstate
+WARNING: Theterraform.tfstatefile to see all the objects that terraform is tracking in the deployment.terraform.tfstatefile should never be edited by hand, only terraform should edit that file.

 Your team is very impressed that you were able to deploy one container with Terraform and Docker.
 Now they want you to deploy multiple containers for different ports on the system.